 Four scholars shared their stories of working hard through the uncertainty to stay on path and complete their internships.
 Even during a pandemic, these future leaders of our rural communities showed that with resiliency even the toughest obstacles can be overcome.

-Wilson County native Alonso Hernandez is a sophomore at Wingate University.
+Wilson County native Alonso Hernandez is a sophomore at the University of North Carolina at Charlotte.
 The exercise science major completed an internship at Soccer Box in Wilson this summer.

 Hernandez had a planned internship that fell through, but he regrouped and created a great opportunity for personal growth by interning at Soccer Box, while putting his entrepreneurial talents to work.